 Market and Model

+There are three trim levels in the mainstream range, 'Life', 'Style' and 'R-Line'.
 Pricing is much as before, which means that most mainstream T-Roc hatches will be sold in the £25,000-£30,000 bracket.
-You'll pay from just under £30,000 for the T-Roc Cabriolet - but well into £30,000 for the kind of spec you'll probably want.
-There's a big price jump to the high performance T-Roc R hatch - think around £43,000 for one of those.
+You'll pay from just over £30,000 for the T-Roc Cabriolet - but closer to £35,000 for the kind of spec you'll probably want.
+There's a big price jump to the high performance T-Roc R hatch - think just over £40,000 for one of those.

 Key equipment features available as part of this model upgrade include the brand's 'IQ LIGHT with LED matrix headlights package.
 And Volkswagen's clever 'Travel Assist' system, which in concert with a new predictive ACC cruise control set-up can take care of a lot of the driving duties for you at highway speeds.
 It enables assisted steering, braking and acceleration at speeds of up to 130mph.
 By integrating the signals from the front camera, as well as GPS and map data, the system can incorporate local speed limit information, town boundary signs, junctions and roundabouts.